16 Lightweight Linux Distributions for Older Machines in 2026

 Created in 2003 by Barry Kauler, Puppy Linux is a distribution that belongs to a family of lightweight Linux distros.
 It was designed to be a lean and portable system that can be run on almost any PC hardware.

 It’s quite small – has a memory footprint of just 300MB – and was tailored with a focus on ease of use and installation.
-Given its portability, you can boot it off a USB drive, SD card, and any installation medium.
+Given its portability, you can boot it off a USB drive, SD card, or any installation medium.

 Puppy Linux is astonishingly lightweight and can be run from RAM without installing on your hard drive.
 Newer releases take up approximately 600MB of RAM (for 64-bit systems) and 300MB (for 32-bit systems).
-Currently, the latest version is 9.5 (FossaPup64) and was released on 17 September 2020.

 Puppy Linux